 As required by the uncertain tax position guidance in ASC Topic 740, "Income Taxes," the Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
-At the adoption date and for the year ended December 31, 2022, the Company did not have any material uncertain tax positions for which the statute of limitations remained open.
+At the adoption date and as of December 31, 2024, the Company did not have any material uncertain tax positions for which the statute of limitations remained open.
 The Company recognizes interest and penalties associated with income tax matters as components of income tax expense (benefit).
-No amount was accrued for as of December 31, 2022 related to interest and penalties.
+No amount was accrued for as of December 31, 2024 related to interest and penalties.
 The Company is no longer subject to federal and state examinations with respect to such returns for tax years before 2018.